 COMFORTABLE CLOTHING AND FOOTWEAR

 Leave those stilettos behind.
 Keep it simple with a pair of wetproof loafers coupled with a pair of flip-flops (if you can manage the entire travel in just sneakers, even better!).
 Please spare yourself of the outfits which take like ‘forever’ to get into.
-Wrinkle-free cotton tops and shirts and a pair of denim should be your go to, in all circumstances.
+Wrinkle-free cotton tops and shirts and a pair of denim is my ‘go to’, in all circumstances.

-It’s good if you’re surrounded by a number of ‘Use me’ signs but in case if you’re not, please use these plastic bags until you find a dustbin to dump it all into.
+It’s good if you’re surrounded by a number of ‘Use me’ signs but in case if you’re not, please use these paper/renewable bags until you find a dustbin to dump it all in.
 Be good, decent and spread the positive.
+Also carry foldable jute/fabric bag to go shopping around your destination and refrain using plastic/polythene that a shop may offer to you.

 KEEP STOLE/SCARF/HANDKERCHIEF HANDY

 You don’t want to be entangled with your hair swinging vigorously up in the air, amid those fast and furious bumpy bus routes, full of dust and dirt.
-Neither do you have the energy to battle those flies around the plush green terrains?
-What comes to your rescue are these thin and plain scarves/stoles popped in right in one sweet little corner of your handbag.
+Neither do you have the energy to battle those bugs & flies around the plush green terrains!
+What comes to your rescue are these thin scarves/stoles stuffed in one sweet little corner of your ‘handbag’.
 Easily wrappable around the neck and head, they act as a boon in such ‘not so friendly’ situations.

 No matter how strong and immune you are, travel has its own way of treating you.
-Which makes it a smart idea to have elementary first aid kit, comprising of basic painkillers, paracetamol, antiseptic, bandages and doctor’s tape, handy?
-I personally follow this habit of carrying good old ‘Zandu Bam’ religiously by me side to keep me off any unexpected sinus attacks.
+Which makes it a smart idea to have elementary first aid kit containing basic painkillers, paracetamol, antiseptic, bandages and doctor’s tape, handy I personally follow this habit of carrying good old ‘Zandu Bam’ religiously by me side to keep me off any unexpected sinus attacks.

 SPARE LOCKS, TORCH & SMALL ROPES:

-As long as everything is smooth sailing, the relevance of these things never surfaces.
+As long as everything is sailing smooth, the relevance of these things never surfaces.
 I remember the obnoxious walk back to my hotel after a late night dinner when there was a power failure in Auli (Uttrakhand) due to incessant rains.
 And since they don’t occupy a large part of your luggage, it’s not a bad idea to bung them in for good.

 TISSUES & WIPES